jadwer/wordpress-jwr-alea-theme/README.md

-#Basic JadweR Wordpress Theme
+# JadweR Wordpress Theme for Alea Consulta Dietética

-This theme is a simple and minimalist base focus on the easiest customization for customers.

-The style is under Tailwind, for more details, you can chec the package.json.
+This theme was developed for Alea Consulta Dietética via Cristian Montesinos.

+The styling is using Tailwind

+For the correct function of this Theme, you'll need the correct plugins.